wilgru/USYDBC-WG-18-Social-Newtork-API/README.md

 <a name="Link"></a>
 ## Link and Demo

-You can visit the deployed API [here](https://usydbc-18-social-API.herokuapp.com/).
+You can use the deployed API [here](https://usydbc-18-social-API.herokuapp.com/).

-You can also watch a demo of how to use the Ecommerce Backend [here]().
+You can also watch a demo of how to use the Social Network API [here](https://drive.google.com/file/d/11m926_clPBlFEO159LKRDz0LpD3iPAt-/view?usp=sharing).

 <a name="License"></a>
 ## License